 • Egyptian Mau communicate enjoyment and satisfaction by wagging its tail, kneading paws and by making sounds that chortles and trills.

 • Generally the Egyptian Mau is a healthy cat, but they can develop a hereditary condition called hypertrophic cardiomyopathy.
 This is a common form of heart disease in cats that causes enlargement of the heart muscle.
-Your Vet can perform a test and determine if your cat has this disease or
+Your Vet can perform a test and determine if your cat has this disease or not.

 • Egyptian Mau grooming will require weekly brushing to keep the coat shinny and healthy and regular nail trimming.
 Remember to clean your cat's ears, and brush its teeth for good overall health and fresh breath.

 Top of page

 The Himalayan combines the best of two very different breeds, the Persian and the Siamese.
 They have the body and coat of the Persian and the colors and patterns of the Siamese.

 • The Himalayan has long and beautiful coat with many different colors and patterns, and like the Persian cat, they have small ears, large round eyes, a snub nose and an adorable face.
 Their size varies from medium to large.